iCliniq Logo

 Hi doctor,

-I am 46 years old and I was diagnosed with IgM MGUS at low concentration last month.
-I am worried about the bone marrow results coming next week.
+I am 46 years old, and I was diagnosed with IgM MGUS at a low concentration last month.
+I am concerned about the bone marrow results, which are expected to arrive next week.
 My GP referred me to a hematologist.
-I do not have the symptoms of WM but hematologists suggest a bone marrow biopsy and CT scan excludes lymphoplasmacytic lymphoma with a twenty percent chance.
+I do not have the symptoms of WM, but hematologists suggest a bone marrow biopsy and a CT scan to exclude lymphoplasmacytic lymphoma with a twenty percent chance.
 I am really scared and worried.

 Hi,